sgabrani/project2starter/project/README.md

 # Description of Work (10 points)

-This is new for Project 1.
 We ask you to include a file called `README.md` that contains a quick description of:

 1. the design choices you made,
 2. any problems you encountered while creating your solution, and